 In 2006, the neuroscientist Adrian Owen and his colleagues they noted and reported what happened when a woman reduced to a neurovegetative state was asked to imagine playing tennis.
 His brain showed a path of activity quite similar to that of a healthy person.

-It is since the late 90s that Owen has been hunting for signs of consciousness in people who are now considered to be without them.
+It has been since the late 90s that Owen has been hunting for signs of consciousness in people who are now considered to be devoid of them.
 His patients have disorders due to accidents, brain damage.
-Someone is there for other situations that have resulted in oxygen deprivation in the brain.
-Disturbances of consciousness are different from a coma: in vegetative states or in those with minimal signs, people are awake, but not present.
-They may have their eyes open, they occasionally move them: there are "almost", but that "almost" makes the difference.
+Someone is there for other situations that have involved oxygen deprivation of the brain.
+Disorders of consciousness are different from a coma: in vegetative states or those with minimal signals, people are awake but not present.
+They may have their eyes open, they move them occasionally: there are "almost" there, but that "almost" makes the difference.

 Someone is still with us

 Owen and others have presented studies showing how from 15 to 17% of patients with consciousness disorders can produce brain responses such as the woman who was asked to imagine tennis.
 An important step, which however leaves a lot of anger: we know that some of these people are there, somewhere, but we don't know how to bring them back here.

 Un paper published last week in the magazine The Neuroscience of Consciousness examined a breakup proposal.
 Give psilocybin, the active ingredient found in hallucinogenic mushrooms (and being studied by a brand new medical branch) to induce the recovery of consciousness, or the ability to manifest it.

 Andrew Peterson, assistant professor at George Mason University's Institute for Philosophy and Public Policy, said his instinctive reaction to reading the proposal was one of dismay, but then it got his attention.